 Although extremely unlikely, you need to be prepared if there is an emergency when on your expedition.
 Chocolate bars, cup-a-soup, or other snacks are good rations as they’ll give a good energy boost in unforeseen circumstances.
 It’s important to note, they should be uneaten at the end of your expedition unless you’ve experienced an emergency.

 Individually wrapped food is ideal – it keeps food fresh as you don’t have to open any more than you need.
 It also allows you to bring food you might not be able to bring otherwise, i.e. cooked meats or cheese.

 Keep your food organised by putting each days’ food into individually resealable bags.
 This makes them easy to find in a packed bag and you can keep track of what you’ve eaten.

 As a minimum, it’s recommended that you take at least 2 litres of water on each day of your expedition.
 If you’re walking in hotter temperatures, taking enough bottles to carry more than this is recommended.

-Check out our other DofE blogs for more tips and info about the Award here.
+Check out our other blogs for more tips and info about the DofE here.